-As with all my indoor plants, I spent time and effort studying and getting to know what orchids specifically need.
-I am here to share that knowledge with help from Christopher Satch, aka the Plant Doctor, and Alfred Palomares, Vice President of Merchandising and Resident Plant Dad at 1-800-Flowers.com, to show you how to keep an orchid alive indoors and get them to bloom again.
+If you incorporate a few consistent steps into the care of your phalaenopsis orchid, it will live for many years, producing a long-lasting bloom (up to three months) annually.
+We spoke with two experts, Christopher Satch, aka the Plant Doctor, and Alfred Palomares, Vice President of Merchandising and Resident Plant Dad at 1-800-Flowers.com, to show you how to keep orchids alive indoors and get them to bloom again.

 There are over 25,000 different species of orchid.
-However, the most common types that you see at the grocery store are Phalaenopsis orchids.
-Orchids in this genus are popular because they bloom for a long time and are relatively low-maintenance.
+The phalaenopsis orchid is popular and widely available because it blooms for a long time and is relatively low-maintenance.

 "The key to prevention of issues later down the line is picking a plant that's good, to begin with," explains Satch, "Don't pick a rescue plant unless you are familiar with rehabilitating plants."